latest nhpb_banner 1__compressed2

 Church Assistance

-Community Action Agency
+Community Action Agencies

 Help with Medical Bills

-Eviction prevention and homeless assistance New Mexico.
+Eviction prevention in New Mexico.

-Government rehousing and homeless prevention in NM
+Government rehousing and eviction prevention in NM

 • SHP - Supportive Housing Program is a combination of homeless shelter, case management, and financial aid for those that are currently homeless.
 Funds issued help people live in a new, affordable low income home or apartment.
 They can also attend job training and placement in an effort to increase their skills or income.
 When ready to move into a new home, cash assistance may be offered for paying a security deposit or other rental costs.